First Edition: Kingsville native creates art behind new exhibit at Conner Museum

 CORPUS CHRISTI, Texas — 'En Mi Familia' is a new exhibit that will feature Mexican heritage in visual and audio form.

-The Exhibit will be located inside Conner Museum at Texas A&M University-Kingsville.
+The Exhibit will be located inside the Conner Museum at Texas A&M University-Kingsville.

 The piece "Bed of Dreams" is one of Garza's most popular and is showcased at Conner Museum.